itzgeebee/eCommerce_app/README.md

 ### Features
 These are the features of the application:
 #### Homepage
-1. returns the products by the two categories: Phones and Laptops
+1. Returns the products by the two categories: Phones and Laptops
-2. returnss the products based on the average rating in descending order
+2. Returns the products based on the average rating in descending order
-3. returns the products based on the number of purchases in descending order
+3. Returns the products based on the number of purchases in descending order
 #### Search
 1. The search feature returns the closest results to the name of the product, the specs of the product and the category
 #### Filter